CARE

 How to join CARE

-• Fill out a CARE application once already admitted to the EOPS program
+• Fill out a CARE application once already been admitted to the EOPS program

-• Attend an annual mandatory CARE orientation (Visit EOPS office for upcoming dates)
+• Attend an annual mandatory CARE orientation (Visit the EOPS office for upcoming dates)

-• Turn in stamped Agency Certification (pink) form to the EOPS office
+• Turn in a stamped Agency Certification (pink) form to the EOPS office

 CARE Program Services in Addition to EOPS Services